 Smart scales are electronic devices that can measure more than just weight.
-They can also track additional information about body composition — such as body fat percentage, muscle mass, and bone mass — to help provide more details about health.
+They can also track additional information about body composition, such as body fat percentage, muscle mass, and bone mass, to help provide more details about a person’s health.

-Smart scales are electronic scales that have a variety of extra functions.
-These features may help people achieve their fitness and wellness goals easier than using traditional bathroom scales.
+Smart scales are electronic scales that offer a variety of extra functions.
+These features may help people achieve their fitness and wellness goals more easily than using traditional bathroom scales.

 Smart scales are capable of tracking and storing data and communicating with other smart devices, such as fitness trackers or smartphones.
 This also allows users to set goals, chart progress, and share statistics.

-Smart scales can record biometric information such as body fat, bone density, resting heart rate, and water percentage through
+These devices can also record biometric information, including body fat, bone density, resting heart rate, and water percentage, through

 People can turn off the electrical impulse feature on most smart scales.
-Pregnant people and anyone with a medical device implant such as a pacemaker should turn this feature off before using a smart scale.
+Pregnant individuals and anyone with a medical device implant, such as a pacemaker, should turn this feature off before using these machines.

 Many smart scales are available to buy online.
 Below are five products that people may wish to try.

 Please note that the writer of this article has not tried any of these products.
 All information presented here is purely research-based.